boundrates/.github/profile/README.md

 We are an enthusiastic team and have raised a +$17mm seed in 2021 from investors behind companies like Wise (formerly TransferWise), Klarna, N26, Stash, Xero.

 Learn more about why Bound was started  [here](https://medium.com/@dan_from_bound/death-taxes-and-losing-on-fx-2aea734c3b9d)!

+---
+<sup>Made with 💙 in Krakow, Kyiv, London, Malaga, Manchester, Sofia, Vilnius and Warsaw!</sup>